cirosantilli/python-cheat/CONTRIBUTING.md

 Use single quotes for string literals.

+Cheats are runnable and full of assertions wherever possible: only unpredictable outputs are printed.

+Watch out for not naming a module with the same as in the stdlib, or you will import the module from current dir instead!
+This is why some files are named `something_cheat.py` instead of simply `cheat.py`.

 The cheats use the following "literate Python" style that mixes prose with runnable code:

 ## Markdown